SheelaMys/SheelaMys.github.io/_posts/2023-06-20-My journey in the field of software testing.md

 categories: misc
 ---

-I am a Software tester with experience in various forms of testing such as functional testing, integration testing, system testing, regression testing.
+I am a Software tester with experience in various forms of testing such as functional testing, integration testing, system testing, regression testing, automation testing.
 I am familiar with a host of testing tools and techniques.

 I am working on Python currently.
 My various projects on Python could be found at: